AndreaPrestia/Felis/README.md

 - **Felis.Publisher.Python.Console**
 - **Felis.Subscriber.Python.Console**

+Please be aware that the Python examples could have some problem sometimes, i'm not an expert of that language :P.

 **Felis.Broker.Console**

 A console application, containing the two endpoints, **POST** and **GET** exposed by Felis Broker and documented in the following chapters.